phillipi/pix2pix/README.md

 <img src="imgs/examples.png" width="900px"/>

-On certain tasks, decent results can be obtained fairly quickly and on small datasets.
-For example, to generate the facade example above, we trained on just 400 images for about 2 hours (on a single Pascal Titan X GPU).
+On some tasks, decent results can be obtained fairly quickly and on small datasets.
+For example, to learn to generate facades (example shown above), we trained on just 400 images for about 2 hours (on a single Pascal Titan X GPU).

 ## Setup